nathanshammah/piqs/README.md

 PIQS documentation can be found at http://piqs.readthedocs.io/.

 ## Notebooks
+### PIQS Notebooks include Jupyter notebooks for the paper https://arxiv.org/abs/1805.05129
+- Superradiant light emission
+- Steady-state superradiance
+- Superradiant phase transition out of equilibrium
+- Spin squeezing
+- Ultrastrong light-matter coupling
+- Multiple ensembles of qubits
+- Boundary time crystals
+- Performance of PIQS

 A collection of Jupyter notebooks can be found at https://github.com/nathanshammah/notebooks.

 ## Citation
 DOI:10.5281/zenodo.1212802

-## Additional Resources
+## Resources
 Theoretical aspects and applications are in Ref.
 [1].
 Other open-source codes using permutational invariance to study open quantum systems and related research papers can be found in [2-3].

-[1] N. Shammah, S. Ahmed, N. Lambert, S. De Liberato, and F. Nori, *to be submitted*
+[1] N. Shammah, S. Ahmed, N. Lambert, S. De Liberato, and F. Nori, https://arxiv.org/abs/1805.05129

 [2] https://github.com/peterkirton/permutations P. Kirton and J. Keeling *Phys.
 Rev. Lett.*  **118**, 123602 (2017)